 Try to “pick clean” (avoiding the things above) so that you don’t have to spend hours cleaning your berries later.
 Here’s a little video I made showing you my process.

 This video was originally posted on the Shifting Roots Facebook Page.
-Join us there to see more like it every week.
+Join us there to get more tips like this every week!

 How to Keep Saskatoon Berries, Raspberries, Sour Cherries, and Strawberries Fresh for Longer